SCONE Session Language (v0.3)

 Secrets are injected via standard means (program arguments, environment, and configuration files) into a service.

-For this purpose, placeholder variables can be put into program arguments, environment variables, and secret injection files.
 These variables will be replaced with the actual secret values (be it generated or given explicitly) when the service starts.

 Placeholders are of the form $$SCONE::secret_name:format_suffix$$